MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/av-filters-for-meeting-apps.md

 ---
 title: Audio or video filters for meeting apps
 author: v-ypalikila
-description: Learn about Teams meeting lifecycle and users meeting experience in desktop and mobile, User types, integrate bots and message extension in meeting lifecycle. ms.topic: conceptual ms.localizationpriority: medium ms.author: v-ypalikila ms.date: 08/008/2022
+description: Learn how to add filters, frames, makeups and so on to videos and make your videos more presentable for meetings. ms.topic: conceptual ms.localizationpriority: medium ms.author: v-ypalikila ms.date: 08/08/2022
 ---

 # Video filters for meeting apps

 As online meetings have become more prominent and Teams users spend significant amount of time reviewing work with teammates, watching videos together, and collaborating on video calls.
-With Video filters you can add filters, frames, makeups and so on to videos and make your videos more presentable for meetings.
+With Video filters you can add filters, frames, makeups, and so on to videos and make your videos more presentable for meetings.

 Prerequisites